calrissian-cwl/calrissian-cwl.github.io/docs/installation.md

 Calrissian is available at: [https://pypi.org/project/calrissian/](https://pypi.org/project/calrissian/)

-Install it with:
+Install it in your own container images with:

 ```
-pip install calrissian
+RUN pip install calrissian
 ```